MaximeNP6/CookBook/cookbook/php/README.md

 With this code you can create/modify a target, create/modify a segment, place target in segment, duplicate an action, make segment as new sending segment to the duplicated action and finally launch a test phase.

-Coming soon
---

-Webhooks to listen clicks and openings.

 Version
 --